Heisenberg group: As a sub-Riemannian manifold

 with the integral limited to the two-dimensional plane.
-That is, the height of the curve is proportional to the area of the circle subtended by the circular arc, which follows by Stokes' theorem.
+That is, the height of the curve is proportional to the area of the circle subtended by the circular arc, which follows by Green's theorem.

 Heisenberg group of a locally compact abelian group

 It is more generally possible to define the Heisenberg group of a locally compact abelian group K, equipped with a Haar measure.
 Such a group has a Pontrjagin dual $\hat{K}$, consisting of all continuous $U(1)$-valued characters on K, which is also a locally compact abelian group if endowed with the compact-open topology.
 The Heisenberg group associated with the locally compact abelian group K is the subgroup of the unitary group of $L^2(K)$ generated by translations from K and multiplications by elements of $\hat{K}$.

 In more detail, the Hilbert space $L^2(K)$ consists of square-integrable complex-valued functions $f$ on K. The translations in K form a unitary representation of K as operators on $L^2(K)$:

 for $x, y \in K$.
 So too do the multiplications by characters: